Forests and Trees contribute greatly to the quality of life in Canada and around the world

+Wood construction and wood products have a long and traditional history in North America.
 Through the ages and still today, trees provide building materials for shelter from the elements.
 They provide an essential function in balancing oxygen and carbon dioxide in the earth’s atmosphere.

-Before the arrival of European settlers to North America, aboriginal peoples used poles and skins to build shelter and logs to build lodges.
+Before the arrival of European settlers to North America, Indigenous peoples used poles and skins to build shelter and logs to build lodges.
 Early European settlers used logs to build all types of buildings.
 Initial construction of North America’s transcontinental railways would not have been possible without the use of timbers to construct bridges and trestles.

-In North America, wood products dominate the framing and sheathing of the residential construction market.
+In North America, wood products dominate the structural framing and sheathing of the residential construction market.
 There are also many examples of public, commercial, and industrial buildings which have been constructed using wood products as the principle structural material.

 Design Values for Canadian Species used in Canada